-Over the last two years the Bank of England, the G20 Financial Stability Board (FSB), and European Systemic Risk Board, among many other respected institutions, have all highlighted how a late and abrupt transition to a low carbon economy could have implications for financial stability.
+Many respected institutions, including the Bank of England, the G20 Financial Stability Board (FSB), and the European Systemic Risk Board, among others, have all highlighted how a late and abrupt transition to a low carbon economy could have implications for financial stability.
 They have emphasised the need to pre-emptively manage ‘stranded asset’ risk in financial institutions and throughout the financial system as a whole.
 They have also highlighted how that without better data this will be extremely challenging.
 Correcting this major gap is now an urgent priority.

 Evolution of Sustainability Data